octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### String

-//TODO
-The `string` type represents a sequence of characters useful for modeling non-numerous data.

-A _string_ value is composed of a sequence of ASCII printable characters (accents are not included).
+The `string` type represents a sequence of characters and a _string_ value is composed of a sequence of ASCII printable characters (accents are not included).

 A _string_ value can be split and two _string_ values can be concatenated or linked together.
 A _string_ can be compared to an other _string_.